Get a free, no obligation personal loan quote with rates as low as 9.90%

 Warranty Deed

-Warranty deeds are generally used for real estate deals or between buyers and sellers who are acting independently without any influence on one party from the other and protect buyers from any issues on title.
+Warranty deeds are generally used for real estate deals or between buyers and sellers acting independently without any influence on one party from the other.
+It protects buyers from any title issues.
 Anyone who signs a warranty deed understands that they will not face any issues such as liens, unpaid taxes, or ownership disputes.

 To remove a person from a title on a property, follow these steps:

-Be sure to obtain a copy of the title to verify whether or not the person you wish to remove is on there.
+Be sure to obtain a copy of the title to verify whether the person you wish to remove is actually named there.

-You’ll need to have a few pertinent documents in order when removing a person from the title, such as the following:
+You’ll need to have a few vital documents in order when removing a person from the title, such as the following:

 • Title deed